dockpit/pit/README.md

 # Dockpit
 Painless isolation for your (micro)service development process.
 Comes with a minimal web UI to set up dependencies in predictive states and a CLI to quickly switch between them.
-It sses Docker to make each isolation predictable and portable for other team members.
+It uses Docker to make each isolation predictable and portable.

 ## Getting Started
 NOTE: You'll need to have [Docker](https://docker.com) installed and running, the official guides for setting up Docker can be found [here](https://docs.docker.com/installation/#installation).